-RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and sh ould not be dele ted Ensuring that an anaphylaxis policy, which meets legislative requirements (Regulation 90) and includes a medical management plan, risk minimisation plan (refer to Attachment 3) and communication plan, is developed and displayed at the service, and reviewed annually R V Providing approved anaphylaxis management training (refer to Sources) to staff as required under the National Regulations R \checkmark Ensuring that at least one ECT/educator with current (within the previous 3 years) approved anaphylaxis management training is in attendance and immediately available at all times the service is in operation (Regulations 136, 137) R V Ensuring that all ECT/educators approved first aid qualifications, anaphylaxis management training (refer to Sources) and emergency asthma management training are current (within the previous 3 years), meet the requirements of the National Act (Section 169(4)) and National Regulations (Regulation 137) , and are approved by ACECQA (refer to Sources) R V Providing opportunities for ECT/Educators to undertake food allergen management training (refer to Sources) V V Develop an anaphylaxis emergency response plan which follows the ASCIA Action Plan (refer to Attachment 4) and \checkmark \checkmark \checkmark \checkmark identifies staff roles and responsibilities in an anaphylaxis emergency.
+RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and sh ould not be dele ted Ensuring that an anaphylaxis policy, which meets legislative requirements ( Regulation 90 ) and includes a medical management plan ( refer to Definitions ), risk minimisation plan ( refer to Definitions ) ( refer to Attachment 3 ) and communication plan ( refer to Definitions ), is developed and displayed at the service, and reviewed annually R ٨ Providing approved anaphylaxis management training (refer to Sources) to staff as required under the National Regulations R V Ensuring that at least one ECT/educator with current (within the previous 3 years) approved anaphylaxis management training (refer to Definitions) is in attendance and immediately available at all times the service is in operation (Regulations 136, 137) Note: this is a minimum requirement, ELAA recommends that ALL educators have current approved first aid qualifications, anaphylaxis management training and asthma management training.
+R V Ensuring that all ECT/educators approved first aid qualifications, anaphylaxis management training (refer to Sources) and emergency asthma management training are current (within the previous 3 years), meet the requirements of the National Act (Section 169(4)) and National R V

+Regulations ( Regulation 137 ), and are approved by ACECQA ( refer to Sources ) Providing opportunities for ECT/Educators to undertake food allergen management training (refer to Sources) V V Develop an anaphylaxis emergency response plan which follows the ASCIA Action Plan (refer to Attachment 4) and identifies staff roles and responsibilities in an anaphylaxis emergency.
 Emergency response plans should be practised at least once a year.
-Separate emergency response plans must be developed for any off-site activities Ensuring ECT/educators and staff are aware of the procedures for first aid treatment for anaphylaxis (refer to Attachment 4) R V V Ensuring all staff, parents/guardians, contractors, volunteers and students are provided with and have read the Anaphylaxis and Allergic Reactions Policy and the Dealing with Medical Conditions Policy (Regulation 91) R V Ensuring that staff undertake ASCIA anaphylaxis refresher e- training (refer to Sources) practice administration of treatment for anaphylaxis using an adrenaline injector trainer twice a year, and that participation is documented on the staff record R 1 Ensuring the details of approved anaphylaxis management training are included on the staff record including details of training in the use of an adrenaline injectors (Regulations 145, 146, 147) R V V Ensuring that parents/guardians or a person authorised in the enrolment record provide written consent to the medical treatment or ambulance transportation of a child in the event of an emergency (Regulation 161), and that this authorisation is kept in the enrolment record for each child R V V Ensuring that parents/guardians or a person authorised in the child's enrolment record provide written authorisation for excursions outside the service premises (Regulation 102) (refer to Excursions and Service Events Policy) R V V V Identifying children at risk of anaphylaxis during the enrolment process and informing staff V V V In the case of a child having their first anaphylaxis whilst at the service, the general use adrenaline injector should be given to the child immediately, and an ambulance called.
-If the general use adrenaline injector is not available, staff will follow the ASCIA First Aid Plan (refer to Attachment 4) including calling an ambulance V V V V Following appropriate reporting procedures set out in the Incident, Injury, Trauma and Illness Policy in the event that a child is ill or is involved in a medical emergency or an incident at the service that results in injury or trauma (Regulation 87) R V V V In addition to the above, services where a child diagnosed as at risk of anaphylaxis is enrolled, also responsible for:
+Separate emergency response plans must be developed for any off-site activities V V V V Ensuring ECT/educators and staff are aware of the procedures for first aid treatment for anaphylaxis (refer to Attachment 4) R V V Ensuring all staff, parents/guardians, contractors, volunteers and students are provided with and have read the Anaphylaxis and Allergic Reactions Policy and the Dealing with Medical Conditions Policy (Regulation 91) R V Ensuring that staff undertake ASCIA anaphylaxis refresher etraining (refer to Sources) practice administration of treatment for anaphylaxis using an adrenaline injector trainer (refer to Definitions) twice a year, and that participation is documented on the staff record R V Ensuring the details of approved anaphylaxis management training (refer to Definitions) are included on the staff record (refer to Definitions) , including details of training in the use of an adrenaline injectors (refer to Definitions) (Regulations 145,146, 147) R V V Ensuring that parents/guardians or a person authorised in the enrolment record provide written consent to the medical treatment or ambulance transportation of a child in the event of an emergency ( Regulation 161 ), and that this authorisation is kept in the enrolment record for each child R V V Ensuring that parents/guardians or a person authorised in the child's enrolment record provide written authorisation for excursions outside the service premises (Regulation 102) (refer to Excursions and Service Events Policy) R V V V Identifying children at risk of anaphylaxis during the enrolment process and informing staff √ √ √ In the case of a child having their first anaphylaxis whilst at the service, the general use adrenaline injector should be given to the child immediately, and an ambulance called.
+If the general use adrenaline injector is not available, staff will follow the ASCIA First Aid Plan (refer to Attachment 4) including calling an ambulance V V V V